CartoDB/carto-workshop/04-database/exercises/sql-advanced.md

 # Advanced Postgres - PostGIS workshop

-This is a **one hour** training about the [Postgres database](https://www.postgresql.org/) and [PostGIS](http://postgis.net/) the extension to allow to work with geospatial information.
-This is not an introduction so if you are not familiar with SQL, Postgres and PostGIS we recommend you to start with these resources:
+This is a **one hour** training about the [Postgres database](https://www.postgresql.org/) and the [PostGIS](http://postgis.net/) extension to allow to work with geospatial information.
+This is not an introduction, so if you are not familiar with SQL, Postgres and PostGIS, we recommend you start with these resources:

 * [SQL for non-techies](https://docs.google.com/presentation/d/1LRa6HHdtUCrxl7Kh4wjgTktkigoihVekuhwH-dW5jv8/edit#slide=id.p)
 * [Simple SQL operations](./sql-easy.md)